Aliases for HS3ST4 Gene

 HS3ST4 (Heparan Sulfate-Glucosamine 3-Sulfotransferase 4) is a Protein Coding gene.
-Among its related pathways are heparan sulfate biosynthesis and Glycosaminoglycan metabolism.
-GO annotations related to this gene include sulfotransferase activity and [heparan sulfate]-glucosamine 3-sulfotransferase 1 activity.
+Among its related pathways are Glycosaminoglycan metabolism and Articular Cartilage Extracellular Matrix Pathway.
+Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and [heparan sulfate]-glucosamine 3-sulfotransferase 1 activity.
 An important paralog of this gene is HS3ST2.

 UniProtKB/Swiss-Prot for HS3ST4 Gene

 Sulfotransferase that utilizes 3'-phospho-5'-adenylyl sulfate (PAPS) to catalyze the transfer of a sulfo group to an N-unsubstituted glucosamine linked to a 2-O-sulfo iduronic acid unit on heparan sulfate.
 Unlike 3-OST-1, does not convert non-anticoagulant heparan sulfate to anticoagulant heparan sulfate (By similarity).